samsta/quarantine/readme.md

 Notes
 -----

-Compatible with org.jenkins-ci.plugins 3.19 and to be used as a pipeline step.
+Compatible with org.jenkins-ci.plugins 3.19 and it can be used as a pipeline step.